Wakaleo: Wakaleo schouteni

 A species assigned to Wakaleo and resembling a contemporary animal of the Oligocene, Wakaleo pitikantensis.
 They were mid-sized predators who probably hunted in trees or ambushed prey from a branch.
 Calculations of the size following a method of statistical analysis for predicting body size, derived from 164 millimetres for the greatest length of the skull, indicate a weight of 22.6 or 24.0 kilograms.
 Another estimate using regression equations previously used in calculations of body size for Thylacoleo carnifex, a very large carnivore, resulted in a value around 5 kg that the describing authors considered too small.
 The dentition suggests that W. schouteni may have been omnivorous, but reveals the transition to hyper-carnivory of the genus during the Miocene.

 The distribution of the species included the Riversleigh World Heritage Area in the northwest of Queensland, at sediments dated to the later Oligocene to early Miocene.
 The assumption of at least partially arboreal habits is by the forest types that existed during the Oligo-Miocene at Riversleigh, open woodlands with the later development of rainforest.
 The humerus morphology is proposed to support this conception as a scansorial and arboreal predator, being similar to the structures of the arm and shoulder in species such as Phascolarctos cinereus, the related koala, and spotted cuscus Spilocuscus maculatus.

+Wakaleo vanderleuri

+The type species fossils were originally found in the Bullock Creek (Northern Territory) area.
+It has been found in limestone deposits in Riversleigh.

+The first fossil, a right dentary fragment, was found in 1967 by a group of field workers at Bullock Creek in the Northern Territory.
+A left dentary of the species in a good state of preservation was described in 1896.
+Since then more fossils have been recovered, including a well-preserved near-complete cranium with the mandible intact.

+Ecology

+The various species of Wakaleo are thought to have been carnivores.
+Later species of Wakaleo show increased adaptation to terrestrial locomotion (as opposed to the arboreal lifestyle of earlier species), and to grappling prey with their forelimbs, likely correlated with increasing prey size.